henrico/Portfolio/README.md

 ### Running the Backend

 To start the backend, run `mvn exec:java` in the root directory of the backend using the command line.

-This application is designed to schedule routes for trade ships.
-Users can add elements to a product shipping route, and once all items have been added, a schedule can be created.
-The application then uses speed and availability to determine the warehouse and ship that will fulfill and deliver the order on time.

 ### Database